Understanding the Dangers of Heroin Abuse

 The dangerous medical conditions associated with heroin abuse include:

-- Endocarditis which is a bacterial infection of the inner lining of the heart and heart valves.
+• Endocarditis a bacterial infection of the inner lining of the heart and heart valves.

-- Soft-tissue infections such as cellulitis and abscesses are a result of contamination at injection sites and can go into the muscles recognized by inflammation, tenderness, and swelling that often requires antibiotics with incision and drainage.
+• Soft-tissue infections cellulitis and abscesses, are a result of contamination at injection sites, which can extend into the muscles and are recognized by inflammation, tenderness, and swelling that often requires antibiotics with incision and drainage.

-- Wound botulism and necrotizing fasciitis, otherwise known as a flesh-eating infection, is usually caused by bacteria introduced by contaminated needles.
+• Wound botulism and necrotizing fasciitis, otherwise known as a flesh-eating infection, are usually caused by bacteria introduced by contaminated needles.
 Severe cases have been known to require amputation of the infected limb.

 the Take-Away